umich-brcf-bioinf/2023-07-31-umich-computational-foundations/source/Module99_Wrap_up.md

   mkdir computational-foundations-workshop
   scp -r YOUR_USERNAME@bfx-workshop01.med.umich.edu:"CF*" computational-foundations-workshop
   ```
-### Installing software locally
+### How could I install this software on my workstation/laptop?
   - See [Advanced setup instructions](workshop_setup/setup_instructions_advanced.html)
     for details on how to install programs on your own computer.

-## Continued training and support
-Learning computational techniques is more like a process than a task.
-Resources
-to consider as you continues your study:
+### Where can I learn more about Bash commands or RStudio functions?

-- Some handy Bash cheatsheets:
+- Bash cheatsheets:
   - <a class="external" target="_blank" href="https://files.fosswire.com/2007/08/fwunixref.pdf">https://files.fosswire.com/2007/08/fwunixref.pdf</a>
-- And a nifty collection of <a href="https://www.rstudio.com/resources/cheatsheets/" target="_blank" class="external">cheatsheets for R</a> and links to download some our favorites:
-  - <a class="external" target="_blank" href="http://github.com/rstudio/cheatsheets/blob/main/base-r.pdf">Base R</a>
-  - <a class="external" target="_blank" href="https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-transformation.pdf">Data transformation with dplyr</a>
-  - <a class="external" target="_blank" href="https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-visualization.pdf">Data visualization with ggplot2</a>
 - <a class="external" target="_blank" href="https://explainshell.com/">ExplainShell.com</a> can elaborate the flags of specific Bash commands:
 - Regular expression syntax (aka "regex") is extremely powerful but also a broad topic unto itself
   - <a class="external" target="_blank" href="https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285">Regex tutorial — A quick cheatsheet by examples</a>
   - A bit like ExplainShell above, but for regex expressions:<br/>
   <a class="external" target="_blank" href="https://regexr.com/">https://regexr.com/</a>

+- A nifty collection of <a href="https://www.rstudio.com/resources/cheatsheets/" target="_blank" class="external">cheatsheets for R</a> and links to download some our favorites:
+  - <a class="external" target="_blank" href="http://github.com/rstudio/cheatsheets/blob/main/base-r.pdf">Base R</a>
+  - <a class="external" target="_blank" href="https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-transformation.pdf">Data transformation with dplyr</a>
+  - <a class="external" target="_blank" href="https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-visualization.pdf">Data visualization with ggplot2</a>

+### Can you recommend other relevant workshops or turorials?
 - Intro lessons and workshops in Bash / Git / R / Python :
   - <a class="external" href="https://software-carpentry.org/lessons/" target="_blank">Software Carpentry</a>.

-## University of Michigan Resources
-- <a class="external"  href="https://datascience.isr.umich.edu/events/coderspaces/" target="_blank">UM CoderSpaces "office hours"</a> and UM CoderSpaces Slack workspace. _(See "Useful Resources" section in above page for instructions on how to join and access the CoderSpaces Slack workspace.)_
   - <a class="external"  href="https://umcarpentries.org/" target="_blank">The Carpentries at the
   University of Michigan</a> host several introductory workshops each year following curricula that are developed collaboratively and using the latest research into best practices for teaching computer science content.
 All workshops are offered for free to learners.

+## How can I learn more about computational research at University of Michigan?
+- <a class="external"  href="https://datascience.isr.umich.edu/events/coderspaces/" target="_blank">UM CoderSpaces "office hours"</a> and UM CoderSpaces Slack workspace. _(See "Useful Resources" section in above page for instructions on how to join and access the CoderSpaces Slack workspace.)_
 - Upcoming <a class="external" href="https://arc.umich.edu/events/" target="_blank">UM Advanced Research Computing workshops</a>.
 - Advanced Research Computing (ARC) at University of Michigan hosts a
   high-performance computing (HPC) platform called _Great Lakes_ which combines